Tinkerforge/doc/en/source/Hardware/Bricks/Master_Brick.rst

 Test your Master Brick
 ----------------------

-To test the Master Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test the Master Brick you need to have the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` installed (for installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`) and the Brick Viewer has to be connected to the Brick Daemon.
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

-Connect the Brick to the PC over USB.
-You should see a tab named "Master Brick" in the Brick Viewer after you pressed "Connect".
-Select it.
+Now connect the Brick to the PC over USB.
+You should see a new tab named "Master Brick" in the Brick Viewer after a moment.
+Select this tab.

 .. image:: /Images/Bricks/master_brickv.jpg
    :scale: 100 %